Botomir/Botomir/docs/RoleReactions.md

 Many servers choose to have roles that are assigned upon a user reacting to a message.
 You can set this up for your server using Botomir.

+To do so, Botomir requires the following permissions:
+- Send messages
+- Manage messages
+- Add reactions
+- Read message history

 ### Set Role Channel

 You must specify a role channel for Botomir to generate its message.